graviti666/Some-Plugins/No Damage Before Survival Start/readme.md

 <h3>Requested by LuckySpock</h3>

 <pre>
-- No Fall damage
+- No damage at all, FF, fall, etc..
 - No ledge grabbing
-- No FF
 </pre>